VLEU/IT-Operations/Windows Operations/Installation Guide (W10).md

 This guide will assist you with the installation process for Windows 10 versions (All versions from Home to Enterprise (non-LTSB/LTSC) share the same installer).
+We will assume that the host machine for creating the bootable USB drive is a Windows machine.
+If you are trying to create a bootable Windows drive from a Linux machine, check the other guide (which, for now, does not exist :( oof)

 ## 1. Check system requirements
 It is very likely that your computer meets the minimum requirements already, but this section has been included for peace of mind, as there are a lot of folks who are running old or very old hardware.